 It is not known what the overall effects will be using the aforementioned method, so only part of the garden will be done in this fashion and the remainder of the garden will be permitted unchecked growth of other plants along side the vegetables that are not incorporated into the plastic sheeting.

-The individual branches are harvested as they mature turning a brownish-tan.
+The individual Fennel branches are harvested as they turn a brownish-tan.